Echinops6718/HealthInfo/Inositol.md

 Inositol both prevents and likely treats some cancers, while also being a possible risk factor for other cancers.
 Inositol Hexaphosphate (a.k.a.
 IP6, phytin, or phytic acid) appears to be particularly effective at preventing and treating multiple forms of cancer.

-IP6 prevents vascular calcification, and has anti-inflammatory and antibacterial effects.
+IP6 prevents vascular calcification, protects against kidney stones, reduces risk of osteoporosis, and has anti-inflammatory and antibacterial effects, though also has a strong binding affinity to calcium, iron, and zinc, inhibiting their absorption in the small intestine.

+Likely protects against thyroiditis and hypothyroidism, regardless of whether autoimmune symptoms are present, and shows capability in shrinking thyroid nodules.

 Likely prevents and treats type 2 diabetes by reducing blood glucose, circulating insulin, and adipose tissue.